janvv/cgm-dashboard/README.md

 Still, many CGM users benefit from looking at their report, especially the Ambulatory Glucose Profile helps to quickly see at which time of the day your therapy needs attention.

 cgm-dashboard was developed to make seeing your data **simple and fun**.
 Instead of limiting yourself to today's data or the AGP in your report, it *combines* them both.
-It literally brings your glucose data in perspective.
+It brings your glucose data into perspective.
+On top of that, you can quickly take a glance on how you perform without downloading the report from your device manufacturer or opening an app.

 cgm-dashboard overlays your today's cgm data with your historic percentile plot.
 This allows you to quickly foresee if you enter a problematic time of the day.
-You can think of it as using the percentile plot as a forecast based on your history.
+You can think of it as using the percentile plot as a forecast, based on your history.

 ## how to use it
 The webbased dashboard can be accessed from any browser making it the perfect candidate for a left-over tablet.
 Just put it where you see it, anywhere in your home.